Skip to content

 File metadata and controls

-252 lines (171 loc) · 14.1 KB
+261 lines (176 loc) · 14.9 KB

 RFSoC4x2 setup (WAN, direct internet connection)

 This Readme supports setting up your RFSoC4x2, where the RFSoC4x2 is connected directly to the internet--Wide Area Network (WAN).
-We have an alternative Readme for labs where the RFSoC4x2 is not permitted to be directly connected to the internet.

 The RFSoC4x2, as shown in the image below, is a board built and sold by Real Digital using AMD’s ZYNQ Ultrascale+ Gen 3 RFSoC ZU48DR chip.
 While the ZU48DR has eight digital-to-analog converters (DACs) and analog-to-digital converters (ADCs), the RFSOC4x2 only uses four DACs (5 GSa/s) and two ADCs (9.85 GSa/s).
 Nonetheless, this number of inputs and outputs is nearly perfect for NV and quantum defect control.
 However, as the RFSOC4x2 is sold, the ADCs have a high frequency 1GHz high-pass balun inline which is typically too high frequency for our measurements and thus must be modified.